sst/sst/www/docs/about.md

 ## Getting help

-We always want to hear from you and what your experienc is like using SST.
-Please get in touch if you have any questions or have any feedback.
+We always want to hear from you!
+We'd like to learn about your experience with SST.
+Please get in touch if you have any questions or have some feedback for us.

 - <a href={ config.slack }>Slack</a>
 - <a href={ `mailto:${config.email}` }>Email</a>